jaspector

 7:30-8:30 a.m. and 3:30-4:30 p.m. for homeowner convenience inspections on limited trades.

-Typical inspection sequence: Permit issuance, staged trade/building inspections, then finals; special homeowner inspections require online scheduling plus direct inspector contact.
+Typical sequence: Permit issuance, staged trade/building inspections, then finals; special homeowner inspections require online scheduling plus direct inspector contact.

-Do I need a building permit in Sterling Heights, MI?
+01 Do I need a building permit in Sterling Heights, MI?

 Sterling Heights requires permits for building, electrical, plumbing, mechanical, fire alarm, fire suppression, fences, signs, and other listed work; structural changes are expressly not handled as over-the-counter online permits and require review.

-How much does a building permit cost in Sterling Heights, MI?
+02 How much does a building permit cost in Sterling Heights, MI?

+Building permit fees in Sterling Heights, MI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not consolidated on one public building fee page; current permit forms show line-item fees and a $75 fee to re-establish an expired permit..
 Fees are calculated as: Mixed schedule by permit type and line item..

-How do I apply for a building permit in Sterling Heights, MI?
+03 How do I apply for a building permit in Sterling Heights, MI?

-1. Confirm whether the job can be filed online; Sterling Heights limits online filing to electrical, plumbing, mechanical, and roofing permits, while structural work such as decks, sheds, additions, and pools requires printed submittals and review.
+To apply for a building permit in Sterling Heights, MI, follow these steps: 1.
+Confirm whether the job can be filed online; Sterling Heights limits online filing to electrical, plumbing, mechanical, and roofing permits, while structural work such as decks, sheds, additions, and pools requires printed submittals and review.
 2. Complete the correct permit application and supporting checklist or packet; new homes and other structural work use plan review checklists and submittal packets.
 3. Submit online through BS&A or deliver/mail the paper packet to the Office of Building at 40555 Utica Road.
 4. Pay permit fees as invoiced; some permit forms show added fees for reinspections and re-establishing expired permits.
 5. Wait for review and issuance; inspections are then scheduled online through BS&A. 6.
 For homeowner convenience inspections on limited trades, schedule at least seven days ahead and then call the listed inspector directly.

-What work is exempt from building permits in Sterling Heights, MI?
+04 What work is exempt from building permits in Sterling Heights, MI?

-How do I schedule a building inspection in Sterling Heights, MI?
+05 How do I schedule a building inspection in Sterling Heights, MI?

-Inspections can be scheduled via: BS&A Online, Direct inspector contact for homeowner convenience inspections.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Sterling Heights, MI via: BS&A Online, Direct inspector contact for homeowner convenience inspections.
 Homeowner convenience inspections require at least 7 days advance scheduling..

-Other cities in Macomb County
+Other jurisdictions in Macomb County.

-View all Macomb County jurisdictions →
+All Macomb County jurisdictions →